Commit and push changes to Git repository

 Commit changes locally

-Sign-off commit: Select this option if you want to sign off your commit to certify that the changes you are about to check in have been made by you, or that you take the responsibility for the code you're committing.
+- Sign-off commit: select if you want to sign off your commit to certify that the changes you are about to check in have been made by you, or that you take the responsibility for the code you're committing.

 When this option is enabled, the following line is automatically added at the end of the commit message: Signed off by: <username>